 Students saving money for retirement

 Is it actually time to set aside some funds for retirement when you’re still in school?
 Yes and no!
 So math will teach us that the best time to save is to start as early as possible.
-It’s mathematical wonder called compounding.
-I’m sure we’ve all seem the mythical charts and graphs about putting money away in your 20’s and turning it into millions by the time you retire.
-Yes the math is true and yes the math works.
-Unfortunately for most people, the problem is dipping into your saving along the way and spending it before retirement.
+It’s a mathematical wonder called compounding.
+I’m sure we’ve all seen the mythical charts and graphs about putting money away in your 20’s and turning it into millions by the time you retire.
+Yes, the math is true and yes the math works.
+Unfortunately for most people, the problem is dipping into your savings along the way and spending it before retirement.